reshinto/Automate_Building_Projects/readme.md

 > python run.py help
 * All dictionaries have to updated accordingly in the run.py and projectCreate.py.
     * menuDict elements in the run.py have to be updated if not using default values.
-    * Github username environment variable
+    * Github username environment variable.
         * This MUST be updated to create a Github repository.
-    * Default path environment variable for each different type of project
+    * Default path environment variable for each different type of project.
         * This is required to use the default feature.

 ## Customizable expansion: projectCreate.py file